-* If you can’t make these weekends or these hours, most of our artists would be happy to extend their hours or set up private viewings with you – just call them and ask!
+* If you can’t make this weekend or these hours, most of our artists would be happy to extend their hours or set up private viewings with you – just call them and ask!
 Call ahead also if you are mobility challenged: the majority of studios are not wheelchair accessible.

 “In The Beginning”

 a History from Don Monet, 2011

 W.E.S.T. really started in 1994 when it proved very difficult to join a local established arts tour.
 I was told by this group that it was a closed shop, “a private dinner party.”
 When I questioned this, one of the artists in the existing tour told me, “if you don’t like it, start your own!”

 I got in touch with another artist, Krystyna Goluch, who had also been refused.
 We had our first meeting over tea in her kitchen, and set about organizing the first West End Studio Tour.
 We created a poster inviting all and sundry into the fold.
 No jury.
 We agreed that the tour should be informal, open to all, and non-bureaucratic.
 At first it was too big – I think there were 28 artists of varying ability and degrees of seriousness over opening their doors and showing their work.
 However, among the artists who supported us and took part in the first tours were such notables as Dennis Tourbin, Eliza Griffiths, Daniel Sharp, Barb Brown and Richard Nigro.